Glagan/MyMangaDex/README.md

 * Better follow page
 * Real performance improvement by removing is_logged_in and checkin directly when fetching
 * Informations on options page
+* Fetch all MAL links of all followed manga on MangaDex and set last read chapter
+* Even better follow page, delete rows of lower chapter and avoid deleting rows with information

 ## TODO
 * Manga page:
   * offset
-  * button to add manga to reading list/plan to read
   * add mal link if there isn't on the page
 * Modal to directly edit all informations of a manga
-* "Init" page to fetch all mangas from batoto and myanimelist to sync them

 ## Legacy code
 Optionnal way to fetch manga and chapter info on chapter page: